chasingmaxwell/posts/Getting_Started_With_Meteor.md

 This post is geared towards people who are completely new to Meteor, and is a basic list of instructions for installing Meteor, creating a Meteor app, and running your app for the first time.
 I'd encourage you to take a look at the [official documentation](docs.meteor.com) and play around with the APIs available before attempting to build anything serious.
 With that said, let's get started!

 ##What is Meteor?
 In short, Meteor is a JavaScript framework that enables developers to quickly create reactive applications that are highly accessable.
-It comes with a well-baked package system, tools for publishing to mobile devices using Cordova, deployment tools.
+It comes with a well-baked package system, tools for publishing to mobile devices using Cordova, and great deployment/testing tools.
 And yet, it is surprisingly agnostic as to how your application should be structured.
 It simply serves as a collection of tools that stand between your server side code and your client side code, and facilitates the organized transfer of data between the two.

 ##Installing Meteor
 ###Linux/OSX